 It’s also worth noting that flossing is most effective when performed correctly.
 Take about 18 inches of dental floss and wrap the majority of it around your middle fingers, leaving about 2 inches of floss exposed.
-You will gently bring to the bottom of each tooth and under the gum line.
+You will gently bring it to the bottom of each tooth and under the gum line.
 When you’re ready to move on to the next tooth, slowly unwind a little bit of the floss.
-To ensure that all food particles are extracted, it is doctors recommend that you pass the floss up and down between each tooth several times.
+To ensure that all food particles are extracted, it is doctors recommendation that you pass the floss up and down between each tooth several times.

 Alternatives to Flossing

 Are there any alternatives to flossing?
 There are some flossing alternatives, such as the use of floss picks that might be more appropriate for some people.
 They are tiny plastic parts with a handle on one end and an inch of dental floss on the other.
 It’s a lot easier to keep and use than conventional dental floss.
 Soft picks are another choice that is still fairly new.
-Since they floss the teeth in a gentle manner, this could be a good choice for the elderly or those with braces.
+Since they floss their teeth in a gentle manner, this could be a good choice for the elderly or those with braces.

 There are many benefits of flossing, and it will only take a few minutes of your time.
 Contact us at 479-646-0706 or visit us on Facebook for consultation or to schedule an appointment for a professional cleaning.